CIPM-tools/CIPM/commit-based-cipm/tests/cipm.consistency.vsum.test/src/cipm/consistency/vsum/test/pcm/Experiment.md

 To evaluate the CIPM extention I introduced in my Practice of Research (Praxis der Forschung, PdF) paper, I ran an experiment which I described in my paper.
 It is implemented in "commit-based-cipm/tests/cipm.consistency.vsum.test/src/cipm/consistency/vsum/test/pcm/experiment/PcmToJavaChangePropagationTest.java"

+Precisely, the experiment in my final paper and presentation was run on commit bf46619fa2e6480c767c0271dc7f866150bc32be.
+The follow-up commits are only for clean up and do not affect the outcome of the experiment.

 # How to Run the Experiment

 1) Install and setup CIPM workspace in accordance with [CIPM Readme](https://github.com/CIPM-tools/CIPM/blob/apm-to-code-propagation/README.md)